Pylons/pyramid/docs/narr/zca.rst

 Enabling the ZCA Global API by Using The ZCA Global Registry
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can tell your :mod:`pyramid` application to use the ZCA global registry at startup time instead of constructing a new one:
+You can tell your :app:`Pyramid` application to use the ZCA global registry at startup time instead of constructing a new one:

 .. code-block:: python